-- Delayed getting medical care because of COVID-19 pandemic

-- •Needed medical care for something unrelated to COVID-19, but did not get

-----Needed counseling or therapy from a mental health professional, but did not get it for any reason

-•••Received counseling or therapy from a mental health professional
+- Delayed getting medical care because of COVID-19 pandemic - Needed medical care for something unrelated to COVID-19, but did not get - -Needed counseling or therapy from a mental health professional, but did not get it for any reason - \ \ •Received counseling or therapy from a mental health professional

-Note: The U.S. Census Bureau began this data collection in August 2020 and paused briefly for the periods of December 23, 2020 - January 3, 2021 and March 30 - April 14, 2021.
+Note: The U.S. Census Bureau began this data collection in August 2020 and paused briefly for the periods of December 23, 2020 - January 3, 2021; March 30 - April 14, 2021; and July 5 - 21, 2021.
+Data collection for Phase 3.2 of the Household Pulse Survey impacted survey methodology, questions related to "delayed getting medical care because of COVID-19 pandemic" and "needed medical care for something unrelated to COVID-19, but did not get" were removed and will not be included in further analyses.